tinode/chat/docs/API.md

 ### `fnd` and Tags: Finding Users and Topics

 Topic `fnd` is automatically created for every user at the account creation time.
 It serves as an endpoint for discovering other users and group topics.

-Users and group topics can be discovered by optional `tags`.
+Users and group topics can be discovered by `tags`.
 Tags are optionally assigned at the topic or user creation time then can be updated by using `{set what="tags"}` against a `me` or a group topic.

+A tag is an arbitrary case-insensitive Unicode string (forced to lowercase on the server) up to 96 characters long which may contain characters from `Letter` and `Number` Unicode [classes/categories](https://en.wikipedia.org/wiki/Unicode_character_property#General_Category) as well as any of the the following ASCII characters: `_`, `.`, `+`, `-`, `@`, `#`, `!`, `?`.

-A tag is an arbitrary case-insensitive Unicode string (forced to lowercase) starting with a Unicode letter or digit. `Tags` must not contain the double quote `"`, `\u0022` but may contain spaces. `Tags` may have a prefix which serves as a namespace.
-The prefix is a string followed by a colon `:`, ex. prefixed phone tag `tel:+14155551212` or prefixed email tag `email:alice@example.com`.
-Some prefixed `tags` are optionally enforced to be unique.
+Tag may have a prefix which serves as a namespace.
+The prefix is a 2-16 character string which starts with a letter [a-z] and may contain ASCII letters and numbers followed by a colon `:`, ex. prefixed phone tag `tel:+14155551212` or prefixed email tag `email:alice@example.com`.
+Some prefixed tags are optionally enforced to be unique.
 In that case only one user or topic may have such a tag.
-Certain `tags` may be forced to be immutable to the user, i.e. user's attempts to add or remove an immutable tag will be rejected by the server.
+Certain tags may be forced to be immutable to the user, i.e. user's attempts to add or remove an immutable tag will be rejected by the server.

-The `tags` are indexed server-side and used in user and topic discovery.
+The tags are indexed server-side and used in user and topic discovery.
 Search returns users and topics sorted by the number of matched tags in descending order.

 In order to find users or topics, a user sets either `public` or `private` parameter of the `fnd` topic to a search query (see [Query language](#query-language)) then issues a `{get topic="fnd" what="sub"}` request.
 If both `public` and `private` are set, the `public` query is used.
 The `private` query is persisted across sessions and devices, i.e. all user's sessions see the same `private` query.
 The value of the `public` query is ephemeral, i.e. it's not saved to database and not shared between user's sessions.
 The `private` query is intended for large queries which do not change often, such as finding matches for everyone in user's contact list on a mobile phone.
 The `public` query is intended to be short and specific, such as finding some topic or a user who is not in the contact list.